irusri/geniesys/docs/plugins/gene_info.md

 Navigate to `http://[your server name]/genie/gene?id=[gene id]` or `http://[your server name]/genie/transcript?id=[transcript id]`

+**Sequence information**
+Sequences will be displayed under the sequence tab once we configure the config.json file.

 **Sequence coloring**

 Following script will be used to load genome gff3 file into corresponding sequence coloring table(sequence_color) in GenIE database.
 This feature will be shaded the genomic,transcriptomic and cds sequence regions in gene information pages.